decretist/Dissertation/Chapter4/chapter4.md

 two-dimensional form is a useful first step toward understanding how this kind of stylometric analysis works in practice.[^7]

+Many of the examples in this chapter will distinguish between first- and second-recension *dicta*, so this is an appropriate point at which to provide an explicit definition for the way in which those terms will be used in the discussion following.
+From a commonsensical point of view, for almost every word in the first-recension *dicta* there is a corresponding word in the second-recension *dicta*, such that we can consider the first-recension *dicta* to be a subset of the second-recension *dicta*, or conversely, we can consider the second-recension *dicta* to be a superset of the first-recension *dicta*.
+While not untrue, this is not a productive definition for the kinds of questions we would like to ask and answer, such as whether Gratian 1, the author of the first-recension *dicta*, is the same person as Gratian 2, the author of the second-recension *dicta*.

 + if a *dictum* is listed in Winroth's appendix as being in the first recension of the *Decretum*, and as not having been added to or changed in the second recension, it is included in the first